zenobio93/seat-docs/docs/installation_guides/debian.md

 This guide assumes you want all of the available SeAT components installed (which is the default).

 ### getting started
-We are going to assume you have root access to a fresh Ubuntu Server.
+We are going to assume you have root access to a fresh Debian Server.
 Typically access is gained via SSH.
 All of the below commands are to be entered in the SSH terminal session for the installation & configuration of SeAT.
 If the server you want to install SeAT on is being used for other things too (such as hosting MySQL databases and or websites), then please keep that in mind while following this guide.